 6.5.1 Sda

 This interface supports the interactions between VAL function (VAL servers) and DA server.
 The VAL function consumes the digital asset service as specified in clause 6.3.2.

+6.5.2 Sdapd

+This interface supports the interactions between VAL function (VAL servers) and DAPD server.
+The VAL function consumes the services supported by the DAPD server as specified in clause 6.3.3.